Characters: Pokémon Anime - Team Rocket

 - He returned to the role during Team Rocket's Best Wishes arcs, taking up the role more directly in early Season 14 and the end of Season 15.

 - Bigger Bad: During the Johto, Hoenn and Sinnoh arcs, when he grew so tired of the Trio's incompetence that he pretty much allowed them to do their own thing, although they remained loyal to him.
+Was also this for Mewtwo's character in the first movie.

 - Brainwashed and Crazy: At the climax of Operation Tempest.